Thanksgiving Dinner Calculator 2025: Perfect Portion Planner for Holiday Success

 of families now use portion control containers

 The traditional approach to Thanksgiving planning is broken.
 According to recent surveys, 57% of US consumers now plan to eat out for holiday meals rather than cook at home, largely because home cooking has become so stressful and wasteful.
 Those who do cook often rely on outdated guidelines that don’t account for modern eating habits, dietary restrictions, or the growing trend toward lighter, more health-conscious holiday meals.
+This challenge spans across cultures, as evidenced by the growing need for resources like our bilingual planning tools.

 The Hidden Costs of Poor Planning